A uniform ergodic theorem for degenerate flows on the annulus: Spectral analysis of fibered operators

-Consider the following fibered problem.
-Let $\left(M,\di \mu\right) = \left([0,1],\di m\right)$ with the usual Borel $\sigma$-algebra and suppose that for all $m\in [0,1]$ the spectrum of $A(m)$ in the energy band $I:=(a,b)\subset\R$ is given by a single eigenvalue $\Ecal(m)$ depending on $m$ with multiplicity $1$.
-Suppose that $\Ecal:[0,1]\to I$ is measurable (it actually has to be due to the definition of fibered operators).
-As before, we let $\Hcal=\int_{[0,1]}^\oplus\Hcal'$ and $A=\int_{[0,1]}^\oplus A(m)\di m$.
-We know that \begin{itemize} \item $\sigma(A)\cap I=\essran(\Ecal)$ and if $\Ecal$ is continuous then $\essran$ may be replaced by $\ran$ (see Proposition \ref{prop:cont}). \item If $\Ecal$ is constant on some open set $U$ and equal to $\cl{\Ecal}$ there, then $\cl{\Ecal}$ is an eigenvalue of $A$ (see \eqref{eq:eigval}). \end{itemize} These two statements combined indicate that one can easily construct examples with eigenvalues embedded in the essential spectrum (or at its boundary).
+It is well-known that $\sigma(A)\cap I=\essran(\Ecal)$ and if $\Ecal$ is continuous then $\essran$ may be replaced by $\ran$ (see Proposition \ref{prop:cont}).
+Moreover, if $\Ecal$ is constant on some open set $U$ and equal to $\overline{\Ecal}$ there, then $\overline{\Ecal}$ is an eigenvalue of $A$ (see \eqref{eq:eigval}).
+These two statements combined indicate that one can easily construct examples with eigenvalues embedded in the essential spectrum (or at its boundary).
 Hence even in this simple example, the absolute continuity of the spectrum of $A$ depends on the nature of the function $\Ecal$.
 Let us assume that there are no embedded eigenvalues: